ExpressionEngine/ExpressionEngine-User-Guide/source/add-ons/channel/channel_entries.rst

 	{comment_auto_path}

-This variable is replaced by the URL set in the **Comment Page URL** preference under :menuselection:`Admin --> Channel Management`.
+This variable is replaced by the URL set in the **Comment Page URL** preference under :menuselection:`Developer Tools --> Channel Manager --> Settings`.
 No entry id, URL Title, or other information is included; this is the exact URL from the preference.